flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 (around minute 34):

 > Instruments are made for people who can play them...
 They're made
-> for people who can actually play them.
-And that's a problem, right?
+> for people who can actually play them. (sarcastically) And that's a
-> Because beginners can't play.
-They're not yet players, they don't
+> problem, right?
+Because beginners can't play.
+They're not yet
-> know how to do it.
+> players, they don't know how to do it.
 >
-> ...We should fix like, the cello.
-Should cellos auto-tune?
+> ...(sarcastically) We should fix like, the cello.
+Should cellos
+> auto-tune?
+Or maybe they should have red and green lights?
+It's
+> green when it's in-tune and it's red when it's out of tune.
 Or maybe
-> they should have red and green lights?
-It's green when it's in-tune
-> and it's red when it's out of tune.
-Or maybe they shouldn't make any
-> sound at all until you get it right.
-Is that how it works?
+> they shouldn't make any sound at all until you get it right.
+Is that
+> how it works?
 >
 > No, that's not how it works!
 Look at these kids. (slide shows a
 > picture of kids playing cello).
 They're being subjected to